 Wood types from top to bottom: Maple, cherr wood, American walnut, cherry bark.

-The four tea boxes made from high-contrast wood types are both functional and make aesthetically pleasing design objects.
-They are made of cherry bark, American walnut, cherry wood and maple.
+The tea box made from high-contrast wood types is both functional and makes an aesthetically pleasing design object.
+Wood types from top to bottom: Cherry bark, American walnut, cherry wood and maple.
 The top layer of the laminated cover is made of fine veneer.
 Inside container of polished cherry bark.

 Cherry Bark Tea Box (Kabazaiku)